 - Difficulty breathing

 - Difficulty sitting or getting up

 Diagnosis & treatment

 We begin by conducting a thorough history and physical exam, with the latter focusing on a neuromuscular examination that includes assessment of strength, coordination, sensation, and reflexes.
 Based on the physician's findings, they may recommend additional evaluations such as blood tests including genetic testing, an electrocardiogram, or electrodiagnostic testing.
 Electrodiagnostic testing includes nerve conduction studies and electromyography.
 These are detailed, quantitative tests of nerve and muscle and are an extension of the clinical examination.
-This testing is performed by neurologists who are also board certified in Electrodiagnostic Medicine.
+This testing is performed by neurologists specially trained in the procedure and experienced in testing in children.
 In some instances, a biopsy of the muscle or nerve may be recommended to help make a diagnosis.
 These biopsies are all read and interpreted by Children's staff who have special expertise in neuromuscular disorders.